-Recap the ACE-SI Tier 1 Responsibilities.
+Discuss the ACE-SI Tier 2 Responsibilities.

-1. Recap the Tier 1 responsibilities at the unit level.
+1. Discuss the Tier 2 responsibilities at the unit level.

-- Lets quickly recap the responsibilities of the ACE-SI before we end our training so that you are clear as you return to your units. - We'll use the Be, Know, Do framework to outline these responsibilities. - Be a leader who lives by the Army Values and has the personal courage to intervene if you recognize risk factors; warning signs; and stigmatizing attitudes, behaviors, or language. - Know how to intervene, how to overcome barriers to empathy, what the resources for emergency and non emergency situations are, and the ACE training material that you are expected to train others. - Know the other ACE-SI's around at the different tiers who can support you. - Know how to get training materials and resources (GTAs). - Know ACE regulatory guidance - AR 600-92 (2023) The Army Suicide Prevention Program - AR 600-20 Army Command Policyspeaks to memorial services
+- Let's look the responsibilities of the ACE-SI Tier 2 so that you know what will be expected of you in this role. - We'll use the Be, Know, Do framework to outline these responsibilities. - Be a leader who lives by the Army Values and has the personal courage to intervene if you see recognize risk factors, warning signs, stigmatizing attitudes, behaviors or language. - Be a resource for ACE-SI's across the organization. - Model empathy and actions to overcome barriers to empathy. - Know resources for emergency and non-emergency situations and establish connections with these resources before you need them - Know how to get training materials and resources (GTAs). - Know the numbers.
+Try to keep an up to date tracker on ACE-SI strengths across the organization and coordinate or conduct workshops as necessary to maintain required strength.

-• Do train ACE annual suicide prevention training at the unit level with integrity.

-- Do train ACE for Civilians and ACE for the Circle of Support as requested by the Commander. - Do create a unit climate that is cohesive and open to help-seeking. - Do support the reintegration and postvention within the scope of your ACE-SI training. - Do report annual training to the appropriate reporting personnel (this might include your unit training NCO and the tier 2 or 3). - Your primary responsibility is to Intervene in a potential or real suicide crisis.
+- Do train ACE annual suicide prevention training at the unit level with integrity. - Do Train ACE for Civilians and ACE for the Circle of Support as directed by the Commander. - Do create a unit climate that is cohesive and open to help-seeking. - Do report annual training to the appropriate reporting personnel. - Do maintain open lines of communication with your installation Tier 3 support. - Your primary responsibility is to Intervene in a potential or real suicide crisis.
 In cases where there may be a danger for yourself, call 911 for help.

-2. Transition to training preparation.
+2. Transition to conducting the workshop.

-- You should have a good idea about the scope of your responsibility as an ACE-SI now. - Lets quickly talk about the ACE Base +1 modules for the Civilian and Circle of Support audiences.
+- You should have a good idea about the scope of your responsibility as an ACE-SI Tier 2 now. - Let's move on to prepare you to conduct the ACE-SI workshop.